 Quest Diagnostics provides laboratory testing for physicians and other healthcare professionals, and we use your PHI in our testing process.
 We disclose your PHI to authorized healthcare professionals who order tests or need access to your test results for treatment purposes.
 We may use and disclose PHI to contact you to remind you of an appointment or to tell you about our health-related products and services that may be of interest to you.
 Examples of other treatment-related purposes include disclosure to a pathologist to help interpret your test results or use of your PHI to contact you to obtain another specimen, if necessary.

 Quest Diagnostics may use and disclose your PHI for purposes of billing and payment.
 For example, we may disclose your PHI to health plans or other payers to determine whether you are enrolled with the payer or eligible for health benefits or to obtain payment for our services.
 If you are insured under another person’s health insurance policy (for example, parent, spouse, domestic partner or a former spouse), we may also send invoices to the subscriber whose policy covers your health services.

-Quest Diagnostics may use and disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.
+Quest Diagnostics may use and disclose your PHI for activities necessary to support our healthcare operations.
+This includes functions such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.
 It also includes, for example, the sale, transfer, merger, or consolidation of all or part of Quest Diagnostics with another covered entity, or an entity that following such activity will become a covered entity and due diligence related to the transaction(s).

 We may provide your PHI to other companies or individuals that need it to provide services to us.
 These other entities, known as "business associates," are required to maintain the privacy and security of PHI.
 For example, our business associates may use your PHI to conduct billing, collections, imaging, courier, or record storage services on our behalf.